 Other Wild Horses in the Outer Banks

 Many wild ponies roam Shackleford Banks near Cape Lookout.
 These ponies are under protection from the National Park Service, making them prime subjects to observe in their natural habitat.
-Generally, Shackleford ponies tend to be smaller but are great to observe and photograph.
+Generally, Shackleford ponies tend to be smaller but are still tons of fun to observe and photograph.